-I am an Associate Professor of Philosophy in the Philosophy Department at California State University, San Bernardino.
-I research and write in the areas of 19th-century European philosophy (especially Friedrich Nietzsche), ethics (especially moral psychology), environmental philosophy, and social and political philosophy.
-For more on these interests, see this short member interview for the APA blog.
+I am an Associate Professor of Philosophy in the Department of Philosophy at California State University, San Bernardino.
+I work in the areas of 19th-century European philosophy (especially Friedrich Nietzsche), ethics (especially moral psychology), philosophy of emotion, and environmental philosophy.
+For more on these interests, see this interview with the APA blog.